syifa-azzah/diabetes_prediction_project/README.md

 The project compares several machine learning algorithms based on training and testing accuracy.

-Logistic Regression achieved the best balance between training and testing performance.
+Among the evaluated models, Logistic Regression achieved the best balance between training and testing performance.

 ---